A Framework for Symmetric Self-Intersecting Surfaces: Embedded Simplicial Surfaces

-\begin{remark} The map $\phi$ above can be represented as a list with $|V|$ entries in $\mathbb{R}^3$ or alternatively as a matrix in $\mathbb{R}^{|V| \times 3}$.
-Thus, one can switch from the algebraic structure of an embedded simplicial complex to one used in application, such as a coordinate representation or an STL file.
-Here, it suffices to store the embedding data suitably, for example via a list of lists. \end{remark}
+\begin{remark} The map $\phi$ in Definition \ref{def:embedding} can be represented as a list with $|V|$ entries in $\mathbb{R}^3$, or alternatively as a matrix in $\mathbb{R}^{|V| \times 3}$.
+Thus, one can switch from the combinatorial structure of an embedded simplicial complex to one used in application, such as a coordinate representation or an STL file.
+Here, it suffices to store the embedding data suitably, for example, via a list of lists. \end{remark}

-We can define the orientation of a simplicial surface in a combinatorial way below.
+Motivated by the central objective of obtaining the outer hull of a surface, we define the orientation of a simplicial surface in a combinatorial way.